janierdavila/Eagle/README.md

 This a small utility that I put together very quickly solving a specific problem I'm having.
 I don't expect this will be useful for anybody else.
 It is also possible that a similar tool exists with better capabilities.
 I spent no time finding that out, I jumped to coding at once.
 So yeah, probably not...only for me at the moment!

+## uh?
+Eagle?

+I do not have a formal name yet.
+I wanted to be cool.
+Eagles are cool!
+Plus, at first I saw a relation between watching over directories and the eagle :)